The best cheap Android phones to buy in 2025

 Recent Pixel updates have caused issues

-Even in a normal year, the decision between the flagship Pixels and the cheaper A-series models is difficult to put aside, and with the Google Pixel 8a, it's impossible to ignore.
-Offering almost identical performance—outside the cameras, charging, and screen technology—for $200 less, the Google Pixel 8a makes a very strong case for itself as not just the best cheap Android phone you can buy, but also one of the best Android phones you can buy today, period.
+Making a choice between the top-of-the-line Pixels and the cheaper A-series models has always difficult, and with the Google Pixel 8a, things are no different.
+Offering almost identical performance—outside the camera systems, charging, and screen technology—for $200-$300 less, the Google Pixel 8a makes a very strong case for itself as not just the best cheap Android phone you can buy, but also one of the best Android phones you can buy, period.

-While we usually get minimal year-over-year improvements for Google's Tensor SoC (system-on-a-chip), the Tensor G3 inside the Pixel 8a actually offers a significant performance boost this year.
-According to the benchmarks we ran, the NPU (neural processing unit) responsible for powering all the fun new AI features performed better inside the Google Pixel 8a, though there was a bit of stumbling while multitasking.
+While we usually get minimal year-over-year improvements for Google's Tensor SoC (system-on-a-chip), the Tensor G3 inside the Pixel 8a does offer a significant performance boost.
+According to the benchmarks we ran, the NPU (Neural Processing Unit) responsible for powering all the fun new AI features performed better inside the Google Pixel 8a, even though there was a bit of stumbling while multitasking.

-Despite being Google's budget offering, the Pixel 8a is on track to receive the same long-term software update commitment of seven years, just like the rest of the series.
-I think the cameras are still the highlight here, producing nearly identical results as the last-gen Pixel 7a.
+Despite being Google's budget offering, the Pixel 8a is on track to receive the same long-term software update commitment of seven years, as the remaining members of the Pixel 8 series.
+We think the cameras are the highlight here, producing nearly identical results as the last-gen Pixel 7a.
 And for the shutterbugs and videographers needing more local storage for those TikTok challenge videos, we finally have a 256GB storage option.

 Swipe to scroll horizontally